English

 Note

-As ESPHome does not yet provide an official BMI270 / BMM150 component, this project uses a third-party component repository contributed by a community developer.
-We would like to express our sincere thanks to the author for their contribution.
+Since ESPHome does not yet provide official BMI270 / BMM150 components, this project uses a third-party component library contributed by community developers.
+We express our sincere thanks to the author for their contribution.

 I2C Bus Configuration